We harness innovative engineering and construction solutions to improve people's lives today and tomorrow.

 Following the acquisition by global construction leader Webuild in 2023, Clough Group became the Australian subsidiary of Webuild Group.

 At Clough, we never compromise on our principles:

 We are pioneers.
-We’re not afraid to try something new, to push the boundaries of what’s possible and go where others won’t.
+We’re not afraid to try something new, push the boundaries, and go where others haven’t.

 Achieve zero harm

 We work sustainably and continue to set new safety and performance benchmarks every single day.

 We take responsibility for getting the job done, and always find a way to deliver.

 Always do what’s right